Pen-y-Fan/gofpatterns/README.md

   - [Behavioral Patterns](https://www.gofpatterns.com/design-patterns/module6/intro-behavioral-designPatterns.php) - module 6
   - [Designing Software](https://www.gofpatterns.com/design-patterns/module7/intro-designPattern-softwareDesign.php) - module 7

 The purpose of this project is to compliment the GoFPatterns website, while working through the course.
-The GoFPatterns site provided code in Java and C#, whenever possible the code from the website has been re-written into PHP
+The GoFPatterns site provided code in Java and C#.
+I have re-written into PHP

 Each module has a separated namespace within the App folder.
 Each course project (design pattern) is tested using PHPUnit.